HarbhagwanDhaliwal/Link/README.md

 # Link Discord Bot

-We have developed **Link**, a Discord bot that connects with the ChainBase blockchain.
+We have developed **Link**, a Discord bot that connects with the Chainbase Network.
 It's an open-source project that anyone can use.

 ## Features